 Wendy's 41-year radio career includes top-rated radio stations in Minneapolis, Milwaukee, Madison, Dayton, Baton Rouge, and Chicago.
 She has been Program Director, Music Director, Music DJ, Copy / Production Director, Talk Show Host, News Anchor/Reporter, and News Director over the years.

-Wendy has a BA in Communications from the University of Minnesota; studied Pre-Medicine at the University of Dayton; studied Marketing and Marketing Research at the Carlson School of Management; and holds a Project Management Certification from the University of Minnesota.
+Wendy holds a BA in Communications from the University of Minnesota; and also studied Pre-Medicine at the University of Dayton; Marketing and Marketing Research at the Carlson School of Management; holds a Project Management Certification from the University of Minnesota.

-In Minneapolis Wendy and her husband, Michael founded and ran a 501(c)3 nonprofit teen center for more than six years.
-They also founded a start up niche company making custom computers for senior citizens with sales across the U.S.
+In Minneapolis, Wendy and her husband, Michael founded and ran a 501(c)3 nonprofit teen center for more than six years.
+They also founded a start up niche computer company making custom computers for senior citizens, with sales across the U.S.

 They have three grown children.

 In her free time Wendy enjoys figure roller skating, bicycling, paddle boarding, gardening, and cooking.
 She and Michael are new and avid campers, exploring the beautiful parks in Iowa.